Difference Between Transactional vs Authentic Leadership

 - They demonstrate self-discipline

-A tool for assessing the level of authentic leadership in an organization is the Authentic Leadership Questionnaire (ALQ), which is a survey to be completed by subordinates to assess the level of authentic leadership behavior displayed by their superiors.
+A tool for assessing the level of authentic leadership in an organization is the Authentic Leadership Questionnaire (ALQ), a survey to be completed by subordinates to assess the level of authentic leadership behavior displayed by their superiors.

 Transactional vs Authentic Leadership

-Following are the top differences:
+The following are the top differences:

 Transactional Leadership Advantages | Authentic Leadership Advantages |

-Treating work as transaction lets everyone know where they stand.
-Wages and rewards are fixed as per performance expected.
+Treating work as a transaction lets everyone know where they stand.
+Wages and rewards are fixed as per the performance expected.
 If an employee fails to perform, the transaction can be altered.
-If an employee shows good performance a leader can improve the transactional benefits. | The leader’s openness and authenticity influences employees to cooperate and give in their best.
-They work not for monetary authentic leadership benefits, but because they feel involved and a part of the team.
+A leader can improve the transactional benefits if an employee shows good performance. | The leader’s openness and authenticity influence employees to cooperate and give their best.
+They work not for monetary authentic leadership benefits but because they feel involved and a part of the team.
 Worker participation is voluntary, not forced or manipulated. |

 Transactional Leadership Effect on Decisions | Authentic Leadership Effect on Decisions |

-It separates emotion from decision making, and makes management a logical, clear-cut transactional process. | It is based on ethical and transparent processes of decision making, hence legal problems are minimized. |
+It separates emotion from decision-making, and makes management a logical, clear-cut transactional process. | It is based on ethical and transparent processes of decision-making.
+Hence legal problems are minimized. |

 When Transactional Leadership Works | When Authentic Leadership Works |

-Followers need to know what they will get in return for their work, and they treat work as transactions without being emotionally involved. | In most situations, where followers trust their leader and willingly follow him/her.
+Followers need to know what they will get in return for their work, and they treat work as transactions without being emotionally involved. | In most situations, followers trust their leader and willingly follow him/her.
 Their involvement is total. |

 When Transactional Leadership Doesn’t Work | When Authentic Leadership Doesn’t Work |

-When employees become aware of being manipulated or when they don’t perceive any benefit in the transaction, they don’t put in required efforts. | When employees are focused on meeting low level needs, and care only for satisfaction of those needs, they are more interested in the monetary rewards and not in the quality of leadership. |
+When employees become aware of being manipulated or don’t perceive any benefit in the transaction, they don’t put in the required effort. | When employees are focused on meeting low-level needs and care only about satisfying those needs, they are more interested in the monetary rewards, not the leadership quality. |

 Characteristics of Transactional Leaders | Characteristics of Authentic Leaders |

-Ambitious, driven, focused on the shareholder value and profit to the company, treats people as means to an end.
-Sees transactional business as a mutually beneficial relationship, a profit making activity. | Emotional, genuine, focused on the authentic leadership development of followers, and the growth of team spirit.
+Ambitious, driven, focused on the shareholder value and profit to the company, treat people as a means to an end.
+Sees transactional business as a mutually beneficial relationship, a profit-making activity. | Emotional, genuine, focused on followers’ authentic leadership development and team spirit growth.
 Views business as an ethical means to achieve everyone’s goals and objectives. |

 Effects of Transactional Leadership | Effects of Authentic Leadership |

 Followers are competitive with each other for rewards and benefits.
 They cooperate with the leader to achieve goals but do not trust him/her fully.
-They do not share values with their leader, and work only in their self interest. | Followers trust and willingly follow their leader’s vision.
+They do not share values with their leader and work only in self-interest. | Followers trust and willingly follow their leader’s vision.
 They have complete faith in their leader.
 Since their leader’s words and actions complement each other, they try to emulate their leader and share problems with him/her. |

 The Case of Conflicting Management Styles at ABC Minerals Ltd

-There are roughly two to three project managers in each factory or workshop, and about seven to eight supervisors, who workers report to.
+There are roughly two to three project managers in each factory or workshop and about seven to eight supervisors who workers report to.

 Rohan confronts Sampat and makes him leave the meeting after shouting at him.
 He then tells Dave to inform the workers that since the company was currently facing a loss of 10 crores, they had no money to disburse in the present situation.
 So workers should give up their demands and settle for a 5% increase.
 Dave says that it was impossible to convince workers to scale down their demands, and in any case, he was against unethical practices like misinforming workers or manipulating them.
-He staunchly supported the workers in their demands, and refuses to have anything to do with denying them their dues.
+He staunchly supported the workers in their demands and refused to have anything to do with denying them their dues.

 Rohan is incensed at Dave’s impertinence and suspends him for disobeying him.
-Soon, workers get a whiff of the situation, and begin an indefinite strike.
+Soon, workers get a whiff of the situation and begin an indefinite strike.

 An authentic leader like Dave can sense the underlying breach of trust that can occur if the situation goes as per Rohan’s wishes.
 He would take precautions not to hurt the interests of workers with any action taken by management.